ngeor/blog/_posts/2016/2016-03-12-troubleshooting-typeloadexception-in-mono.md

 - TypeLoadException
 ---

 I don't do a lot of .NET programming these days.
 At work we deal mostly with JavaScript.
 However, C# is still the language I'm more fluent in and, also important, a language that I really like.
 That's why sometimes I like to code a bit in C# at home.
 That can be either on Windows or on a Mac with Mono.
-The problem with Mono is that things can always be a bit different and require some extra effort.<!--more-->
+The problem with Mono is that things can always be a bit different and require some extra effort.

-This time I am working on <a href="https://github.com/ngeor/GoogleDriveOfflineBackup" target="_blank">a project that downloads your entire Google Drive locally</a>.
+This time I am working on a project that downloads your entire Google Drive locally.
 The twist is that it automatically converts Google Docs/Sheets/etc into their Microsoft (or OpenOffice) counterpart formats.
 That's not what Google Drive does.
 With Google Drive, these files are stored locally as small JSON files, mere pointers to the data in the cloud.
 If you want to be a bit more in control of your data, but you don't want to setup your own cloud, maybe a periodic export to concrete formats like docx is the answer.

 Anyway, back to my Mono problems.
 The project was running fine on Windows, but on my Mac (mono 4.2.3) I ended up in a TypeLoadException:

 ```
 $ mono GoogleDriveOfflineBackup.CLI.exe